OGThorhunter/craved-artisan/test-product-edit-functionality.md

 1. **Find Delete Button**: Look for the red trash icon next to any product OR the red "Delete" button below the product details
 2. **Click Delete**: Click either delete button on a product
 3. **Confirm Deletion**:
-   - ✅ Confirmation dialog appears with product name
+   - ✅ Confirmation modal appears with product name
-   - ✅ Dialog asks "Are you sure you want to delete [product name]?"
+   - ✅ Modal shows "Are you sure you want to delete [product name]?"
+   - ✅ Modal has Cancel and Delete buttons
-4. **Cancel Deletion**: Click "Cancel" in dialog
+4. **Cancel Deletion**: Click "Cancel" in modal
+   - ✅ Modal closes
    - ✅ Product remains in list
    - ✅ No API call made
-5. **Confirm Deletion**: Click "OK" in dialog
+5. **Confirm Deletion**: Click "Delete" in modal
    - ✅ Loading spinner appears on delete button
-   - ✅ Button becomes disabled
+   - ✅ Button becomes disabled and shows "Deleting..."
    - ✅ Success toast appears: "Product deleted successfully!"
    - ✅ Product disappears from list
    - ✅ Product count updates
+   - ✅ Modal closes automatically

 #### 12. Test Action Buttons
 1. **Find Action Buttons**: Look for the blue "Edit" and red "Delete" buttons below each product